hleomojica/TasksNodeAPI/README.md

 # TasksNodeAPI

-TasksNodeAPI is a basic node js backend API server for tasks app
+TasksNodeAPI is a node js backend API server for tasks app

 # Stack
 - Node js